jpfuentes2/jpfuentes2.github.io/_posts/2014-10-31-Iterated-Prisoners-Dilemma-in-myriad-languages.md

 Equipped with a strong understanding of various concepts I'd meet in Haskell already found in Scala/Clojure, I knew the giant wall my head would invariably smash into was not as imminent prior to learning these languages.
 On a scale of 1 to 10, where 1 is "able to write basic programs" in Haskell and 10 is being [Simon Peyton Jones](http://research.microsoft.com/en-us/people/simonpj/) or [John Marlow](http://community.haskell.org/~simonmar/), I'm currently a -2.
 It's okay; Haskell has sparked new interests in category theory, type systems, purely functional languages, and dependent typing.
-And, that's all that matters: educating myself through challenging my status quo means I might be at a 2 in Haskell in *five* years.
+And, that's all that matters: educating myself through challenging my status quo means I might be at a 2 in *five* years.

 Throughout my journey, I have implemented the same algorithm, the [Iterated Prisoner's Dilemma](http://en.wikipedia.org/wiki/Prisoner%27s_dilemma#The_iterated_prisoners.27_dilemma), problem in each language as a means to compare and contrast their styles.
 This exercise has helped my goal of writing idiomatic code in and reinforces my understanding of how problems are approached in each language.